-- those with anxiety disorders
+- anxiety disorders

-- those who have bipolar disorder
+- bipolar disorder

-- those who are affected by post-traumatic stress disorder (PTSD)
+- post-traumatic stress disorder (PTSD)

 Sleeping on your back may increase your chances of an episode.
 Lack of sleep may also increase the risk of sleep paralysis.

 What Are the Treatment Options for Sleep Paralysis?